DZDL/aicleaner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is an open-source project that wants to process audio input with denoising techniques, python-friendly and in real-time.
-Due restrictions may be on-premise or with payment to process on the cloud if necessary.
+All processing on-premise but can be handled by a server.
 Check the [ROADMAP](ROADMAP.md).

 ### How to run

-There are multiple ways to run that we'll support in future.
+There are multiple ways to run: on-premise version (as personal user), on-cloud version (as enterprise digestor system) and docker version (as personal user in uncommon SO.). (suggest new one).

 #### On-premise Linux

 ```
 git clone https://github.com/DZDL/aicleaner
 cd aicleaner
-sudo apt-get install portaudio19-dev python-pyaudio python3-pyaudio
 pip3 install -r requirements.txt
 python3 main.py
 ```